tezos/tezos/docs/README.rst

 Building documentation locally
 ******************************

+The documenation is available online at `doc.tzalpha.net <http://doc.tzalpha.net/>`_, always up to date with master on `Gitlab <https://gitlab.com/tezos/tezos>`_.

 Building instructions
 ---------------------

-To build the documentaion, you can use the main Makefile target ``doc-html``
+To build the documentation, you can use the main Makefile target ``doc-html``

 .. code:: bash